JoshOrndorff/recipes/text/more-resources.md

     distribute IO-intensive tasks onto a thread pool.
 -   **[Crossbeam](https://github.com/crossbeam-rs/crossbeam)** is all about low-level concurrency: atomics, concurrent data structures, synchronization primitives.
-Same idea as the `std::sync` module, but bigger.
+Same idea as the `std::sync` module.
 Its goal is to provide tools on top of which libraries like Rayon and Tokio can be built.

 ### Asynchrony